Dr. Reza Barati Ghahfarokhi

 • University:

-o Served as a judge for the university research poster competition since 2013, this acknowledges the high quality research work conducted by our graduate students at the university level.
+o Served as a judge for the university research poster competition since 2013, which acknowledges the high-quality research work conducted by our graduate students at the university level.

 • National and International: